Plant some garlic in amongst your

-Choose a site which has a rich sandy loam and is sunny, although it will tolerate any good soil as long as it is well drained.
-About two weeks before planting dig in plenty of well rotted organic matter such as, compost manure or recycled green waste.
+Choose a site that has a rich sandy loam and is sunny, although it will tolerate any good soil as long as it is well-drained.
+About two weeks before planting dig in plenty of well-rotted organic matter such as compost, manure or recycled green waste.
 This helps in two ways 1) it improves the drainage and 2) it provides plenty of nutrients.
 Then just before planting rake the soil down finely.

 How to plant straight in the ground